arbal/awesome-stars/README.md

 ## PHP

+- [mledoze/countries](https://github.com/mledoze/countries) - World countries in JSON, CSV, XML and Yaml.
+Any help is welcome!
 - [salesagility/SuiteCRM](https://github.com/salesagility/SuiteCRM) - SuiteCRM - Open source CRM for the world
 - [getminera/minera](https://github.com/getminera/minera) - Minera is a web interface to monitor and manage mining devices
 - [MPOS/php-mpos](https://github.com/MPOS/php-mpos) - MPOS stands for Mining Portal Open Source.
 Please be aware that the Issue tracker on Github is a Bug Tracker, not a Support Forum!